ofallonlabs/saeedmirshekari/_src/blog/competing-with-myself-lessons-from-prince-of-persia.md

 ---
 layout: blog_base.njk
-title: "Mastering Self-Competition: Career Lessons from Prince of Persia's Mirror Duel"
+title: "Career Lessons from Prince of Persia's
+  Mirror Duel"
 description: A personal reflection on *Prince of Persia*, exploring how the game’s mirror duel taught valuable life lessons about self-competition, letting go, and finding fulfillment by embracing personal growth.
-meta_title: "Mastering Self-Competition: Career Lessons from Prince of Persia's Mirror Duel"
+meta_title: "Career Lessons from Prince of Persia's Mirror Duel"
 meta_description: A personal reflection on *Prince of Persia*, exploring how the game’s mirror duel taught valuable life lessons about self-competition,